Yaritza Medina

 Yaritza Medina (born in Toa Alta, Puerto Rico) is a Puerto Rican actress, TV host, professional dancer, choreographer and athlete.

-Among her first appearances on the small screen, she participated and won in a dance and modeling competition in the famous TV show Sabado Gigante in 2009.
-In 2011 and 2012 she was one of the principal dancers of the celebrity dance show Mira Quien Baila, she also participated in the reality show Nuestra Belleza Latina (2012), both produced by Univision.
+In one of her first appearances on TV, she participated and won a dance and modeling competition in the TV show Sábado Gigante in 2009.
+In 2011 and 2012 she was one of the principal dancers of the celebrity dance show Mira Quién Baila, she also participated in the reality show Nuestra Belleza Latina (2012), both produced by Univision.